chapdel/fmc/docs/configuring-mail-providers/postmark.md

 First off, make sure you have created an account with [Postmark](https://postmarkapp.com).

-To get a 20% discount for the first three months on all subscriptions, you can use this coupon code: `POSTMARKLOVESMAILCOACH`.
+To get a 20% discount for the first three months on all subscriptions, you can use this coupon code: `POSTMARKLOVESMAILCOACH20`.

 ### Configuring Postmark